 - The ITRC is a U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime grantee under grant 2018-V3-GX-K007.

-- The ITRC is a Gold Member with Guidestar and a Better Business Bureau (BBB) Accredited Charity.
+- The ITRC is a Platinum Member with Guidestar and a Better Business Bureau (BBB) Accredited Charity.
 Transparency is an important part of ensuring that we maintain our public credibility.